M0ller/Git-Guide/Git&Github.md

 [Return to Top](#git-and-github-summary)
 ## Upload a repo to GitHub
-Create a new repository on your github and if you want to push an existing repo from your directory from your local computer (that you are currently on) use the second option on github
+Create a new repository on your GitHub and if you want to push an existing repo from your directory from your local computer (that you are currently on) use the second option on GitHub
 ”…or push an existing repository from the command line”

 copy the git commands it provides example: